Deovandski/fakktion/Documents/Ubuntu Deployment16.md

 14. ```sudo reboot```, then login as the app user.
 15. Initiate Puma socket with the final part of the script: ```. u16deploy.sh 5```.
 16. Visit your live website!
 Not working?
 Go to the **Checking Logs** section for more info.

+## Troubleshooting Initial Deploy
+1. **Ruby version installed is different from the one specified on gemfile.**

+If this error happens, then go back to your development machine, and run ```sudo apt-get install -y libpq-dev nginx ruby2.3 rails bundler```.
+Then, fix the gemfile to the current installed ruby version and run ```rake test```.
+If all tests works, then push to master followed by pulling on the deployment server and retry the step.

+2. **Ruby version installed is different from the one specified on gemfile.**

 ## Updating Project Source Code without moving database or changing VMs. (**WIP**)
 1. Make sure that the Admin notice was given in the website, and that users had at least 72 hours to deal with it.